canada-ca/open-source-logiciel-libre/en/guides/definitions.md

 ## Defining Where Appropriate and Where Possible

-The Directive on Management of Information Technology states under [C.2.3.8.1](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249&section=procedure&p=C) and [D2.2.1.4.2](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249&section=procedure&p=D) that 'where possible', use open standards and open software first.
-As well the [Digital Standards state](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) 'Leverage open standards and embrace leading practices, including the use of open source software where appropriate'.
+The Directive on Service and Digital - [Appendix A: Mandatory Procedures for Enterprise Architecture Assessment (A.2.3.8.1)](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602#claA.2.3.8.1) state that 'where possible', use open standards and open software first.
+As well the [Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) state 'Leverage open standards and embrace leading practices, including the use of open source software where appropriate'.

 Where Appropriate and Where Possible are defined as all items that are not exempt due to the following: